Kata: Non-Japanese martial arts

 While the Japanese term is most well known in the English language, forms are by no means exclusive to Japan.
 They have been recorded in China as early as the Tang dynasty, and are referred to in Mandarin as taolu.

 South and Southeast Asian martial arts incorporate both preset and freestyle forms.
 In silat these are referred to as jurus and tari respectively.
 Malay folklore credits the introduction of forms to the Buddhist monk Bodhidharma.

 In Korean martial arts such as taekwondo and Tang Soo Do, the word hyung or hyeong is usually employed, though in some cases other words are used.
 The International Taekwon-Do Federation uses the word tul, while the World Taekwondo Federation uses the word poomsae or simply the English translations "pattern" or "form."
 Taekwondo patterns have multiple variations including Palgwe and the more popular Taeguk forms used by the WTF.
 Forms are included in certain taekwondo competitions and are a key element of gradings.

 In Sanskrit, forms are known either as yudhan (combat form) or pentra (tactical deployment).
 Other Asian martial arts refer to forms by various terms specific to their respective languages, such as the Burmese word aka, the Vietnamese quyen and the Kashmiri khawankay.

-In the Historical European martial arts and their modern reconstructions, there are forms, plays, drills and flourishes.
+In historical European martial arts and their modern reconstructions, there are forms, plays, drills and flourishes.